IgorKrupenja/buerokratt-mcp/README.md

 MCP (Model Context Protocol) server for sharing Cursor rules across Bürokratt modules.

-This MCP server provides centralized access to development rules and guidelines for different Bürokratt modules.
-Rules are organized by module and can be queried by AI assistants (like Cursor) to provide context-aware coding guidance.
+Rationale: The Buerokratt tech stack, especially the DSL-based backend, is quite unique and is difficult to use with AI coding assistants.
+This MCP server provides a way to share rules and guidelines for different Bürokratt modules in a way that is easy to use with different IDEs and AI coding assistants.
+It is based on an initial `.cursorrules` setup that is also [provided](docs/examples/service-module-cursorrules.md) in this repo for legacy purposes.

 Currently available rules: